-Abstracts should have a length of between 200 and 400 words (max.
+Abstracts must be submitted in English, and should have a length of between 200 and 400 words (max.
 2500 characters including spaces).

 They should contain: A brief description of the archaeological problem and the materials or objects under study, a description of the research goals, the techniques used and the results obtained so far, including a short interpretation.
 The above information is necessary in order to help convenors to understand the work involved and to select the papers for oral or poster presentations.

 We welcome abstracts addressing the designated sessions especially those that illustrate successfully interdisciplinary collaborations and clear definition of archaeological and technical problems.
 In general, papers should deal with the development and/or application of scientific techniques and integrated methodologies (scientific, humanistic, ethnographic) for extracting information related to human activities of the past, including the biological nature of man and the environment in which he lived.

 Papers that deal with weathering and deterioration of archaeological objects or monuments will be welcome provided they are relevant to one of the main themes of the Symposium and provided they involve integrated studies combining Archaeometry, Archaeology and Conservation Science leading to a better preservation and management of the cultural heritage.

 Please note that papers that deal solely with conservation techniques or the development of materials for conservation are outside the scope of this conference and normally will not be accepted.